tomjkidd/hello-cljs/doc/chapter_002_the_build_hook.md

 # Chapter 2 - The Build Hook

-This chapter picks up where we left off, having created a simple ClojureScript function, `hello-cljs.core/run`, and calling it from our _index.html_ file.
-We used the `lein-cljsbuild` to compile our code, and a reasonable next step is too ask _how does the plugin use the compiler?_.
+This chapter picks up where we left off, having created a simple ClojureScript function, `hello-cljs.core/run`, and verified that it works by calling it from our _index.html_ file.
+We used the `lein-cljsbuild` plugin to compile our code, and a reasonable next step is too ask _how does the plugin use the compiler?_.

 Our main goal is to see how that ClojureScript function we wrote is turned into JavaScript, and the focus of this section is finding an entry point into